Is Buckinghamshire Healthcare coping with winter pressures?

 Norovirus, the winter vomiting bug, is highly contagious.
 Outbreaks spread rapidly through hospitals, causing staff to close beds to prevent infection spreading.

-That's more than the previous week, when 25 beds were shut down due to outbreaks of the virus.
+That's fewer than the previous week, when 121 beds were shut down due to outbreaks of the virus.